moccalotto/kaos/_rulebook/main.md

 roll any dice, you can declare that you want to defend against the attack, making the test [*Harder*](#harder-and-easier).

-You can also defend against an attack *after* an attacker has successfully struck you.
+You can also defend against an attack *after* an attacker has successfully struck you, but *before* they roll for damage.
 This costs 3 DP, and it forces the attacker to re-roll their attack test.

 The number of DPs your character has depends on the armor they're wearing.